Kotak Mahindra Bank Limited, AMFI Registered Mutual Fund Distributor , ARN 1390

 • Amid the rising global uncertainty, domestic macros continued to remain resilient.
 Terminal Repo Rate now expected to peak at 6.5%.

-• Going forward, yields are expected to be stable in near term, short term investors can prefer products in line or slightly longer than investment horizon to lock in yields.
+• Going forward, short term investors can prefer products in line or slightly longer than their investment horizon to lock in higher accruals.
 Following is preferred strategy

 • For investment horizon upto 12 months: Prefer allocation to arbitrage funds, ultra short term/ money market funds